 Based upon the foregoing and upon such investigation as we have deemed necessary, and subject to the assumptions, qualifications, exceptions and limitations set forth herein, we are of the following opinions:

-1. Asset LLC and are limited liability companies duly formed, validly existing and in good standing under the laws of the State of Delaware.
+1. Asset LLC and Transferor Big Island II are limited liability companies duly formed, validly existing and in good standing under the laws of the State of Delaware.

-2. the Effective (when used in this paragraph 2 and paragraph , as defined in the Asset LLC Agreement):
+2. At On the Effective Time Date (when used in this paragraph 2 and paragraph 9 8, as defined in the Asset LLC Agreement):

+(a) EES and Transferor are validly admitted as the only members of Asset LLC and each of EES and Transferor is entitled to its membership interest pursuant to the Asset LLC Agreement.

+(b) EES is validly admitted as the sole member of Transferor and is entitled to its membership interest pursuant to the Transferor LLC Agreement.

+3. At the Closing Time (when used in this paragraph 3 and paragraph 10, as defined in the Asset LLC Agreement):

 (a) EES and the Trust are validly admitted as the only members of Asset LLC and each of EES and the Trust is entitled to its membership interest pursuant to the Asset LLC Agreement.

-(b) EES is validly admitted as the sole member of and is entitled to its membership interest pursuant to the LLC Agreement.
+(b) EES is validly admitted as the sole member of the Transferor LLC Agreement Big Island II and is entitled to its membership interest pursuant to the Transferor Big Island II LLC Agreement.

-. (a) The execution, delivery and performance by Asset LLC of the Transaction Documents to which it is a party are within the limited liability company powers of Asset LLC, have been duly authorized by all necessary limited liability company action on the part of Asset LLC and do not contravene (i) the Asset LLC Agreement or (ii) any law, statute, rule or regulation applicable to Asset LLC.
+4 3. (a) The execution, delivery and performance by Asset LLC of the Transaction Documents to which it is a party are within the limited liability company powers of Asset LLC, have been duly authorized by all necessary limited liability company action on the part of Asset LLC and do not contravene (i) the Asset LLC Agreement or (ii) any law, statute, rule or regulation applicable to Asset LLC.

-(b) The execution, delivery and performance by of the Transaction Documents to which it is a party are within the limited liability company powers of , have been duly authorized by all necessary limited liability company action on the part of and do not contravene (i) the LLC Agreement or (ii) any law, statute, rule or regulation applicable to .
+(b) The execution, delivery and performance by Transferor Big Island II of the Transaction Documents to which it is a party are within the limited liability company powers of Transferor Big Island II, have been duly authorized by all necessary limited liability company action on the part of Transferor Big Island II and do not contravene (i) the Transferor Big Island II LLC Agreement or (ii) any law, statute, rule or regulation applicable to Transferor Big Island II.

-(c) The execution, delivery and performance by each of Enron and EES (individually or on behalf of Asset LLC or of the Transaction Documents to which it is a party do not contravene any law, statute, rule or regulation applicable to Enron or EES.
+(c) The execution, delivery and performance by each of Enron and EES (individually or on behalf of Asset LLC or Transferor) Big Island II) of the Transaction Documents to which it is a party do not contravene any law, statute, rule or regulation applicable to Enron or EES.

-. (a) Except as set forth in paragraph (D) below, no authorization, approval or other action by, and no notice to or filing with, any governmental authority or regulatory body is required to be made or obtained by Asset LLC or for the execution, delivery and performance by Asset LLC and of the Transaction Documents to which they respectively are parties.
+5 4. (a) Except as set forth in paragraph (D) below, no authorization, approval or other action by, and no notice to or filing with, any governmental authority or regulatory body is required to be made or obtained by Asset LLC or Transferor Big Island II for the execution, delivery and performance by Asset LLC and Transferor Big Island II of the Transaction Documents to which they respectively are parties.

-(b) Except as set forth in paragraph (D) below, no authorization, approval or other action by, and no notice to or filing with, any governmental authority or regulatory body is required to be made or obtained by Enron or EES (individually or on behalf of Asset LLC or for the execution, delivery and performance by Enron or EES (individually or on behalf of Asset LLC or of the Transaction Documents to which they respectively are parties.
+(b) Except as set forth in paragraph (D) below, no authorization, approval or other action by, and no notice to or filing with, any governmental authority or regulatory body is required to be made or obtained by Enron or EES (individually or on behalf of Asset LLC or Transferor) Big Island II) for the execution, delivery and performance by Enron or EES (individually or on behalf of Asset LLC or Transferor) Big Island II) of the Transaction Documents to which they respectively are parties.